 A voyage on Leeuwin can help you achieve your higher education and career goals.
-Hear from our past and present Woodside-Leeuwin Maritime Cadets below – learn about their journey with Leeuwin and the goals they have achieved.
+Hear from our past and present Woodside Energy-Leeuwin Maritime Cadets below – learn about their journey with Leeuwin and the goals they have achieved.

 For more information on the Cadetship Program, click here.